 After the purchase of Monogram, Revell decided to revisit the Blazer tooling in 2000.
 This was boxed as the “Mad Mudder” Chevy Truck and is a straight reissue of the Pulldozer with a new decal sheet and molded in white plastic.
 Revell kit 85-2584.

-And finally in 2012, Revell revisited the tooling once again to release a stock GMC styleside pickup.
+After a long absence from the catalogue in 2012, Revell revisited the tooling once again to release a stock GMC styleside pickup.
 Options are the same as the original 1978 issue, with the addition of an optional snow plow and the Chevrolet’s tailgate mounted spare tire carrier and jerry can.
 Revell kit 85-7222, molded in white plastic.
 Wheels are GM 10-hole mags and blank sidewall tires (Goodyear Tracker A-Ts).

 Originally posted on Model Cars Magazine message board 6 March 2012.
 If you would like to share this article, please remember to credit the source.